 Located just a short drive from several major cities in the Northeast including New York City, Boston, Albany, and Philadelphia, the Catskill Park is a great place to escape the mundane of everyday city life to explore, and experience, something extraordinary.

-What is The Catskill Forest Preserve?
+What is the Catskill Park?

-The Catskill Park is a State Park, not a National Park.
+The Catskill Park is a New York State Park, not a National Park.
 What's the difference?
 Well for starters, there's no fee or gate to pass through when you enter the Catskill Park, so visitors can come and go as they please.

 Fun Fact: A small portion of the land in the park is owned by New York City to protect the reservoirs that provide the city with water.